stripe/stripe-ios/README.md

 ## Installation

-There are two ways to add Stripe to your project:
+You can add Stripe to your project via Cocoapods or include it manually.
+These bindings support all versions of iOS after and including iOS 5.0.

 ### CocoaPods